scipy/scipy/doc/source/tutorial/index.rst

 SciPy subpackages need to be imported separately, for example::

     >>> from scipy import linalg, optimize

-Because of their ubiquitousness, some of the functions in these subpackages are also made available in the `scipy` namespace to ease their use in interactive sessions and programs.
-In addition, many basic array functions from :mod:`numpy` are also available at the top-level of the :mod:`scipy` package.

 Below, you can find the complete user guide organized by subpackages.